IvoVuk/Face-Mask-classification/README.md

 _____________________________________________________________________________________
 - Dataset Preparation

-We expand the size of a training dataset by creating modified versions of images in the dataset Dataset was divided on train 80% /test 10% /valid 10% folders with python code
+We expand the size of a training dataset by creating modified versions of images in the dataset.
+Dataset was divided on train 80% /test 10% /valid 10% folders with python code
 with use split-folder library
 ```